 All Videos

-Seven White naped mangabeys namely Nuba, Sonia, Efua-marie, Yaw-Evans, Togbi, Lisa and Brendan on September 08, have been moved from the Endangered Primate Breeding Center- Accra Zoo to the Forested Enclosure in the Kumasi Zoo.
-This is the holding area in which they will spend some time in before moving to the adjoining 0.4ha forested enclosure.
-The group are already settling in well and enjoying their new enclosure with lots of spiders, leaves and bark to chew on.
+On 8 September, seven white-naped mangabeys—Nuba, Sonia, Efua-Marie, Yaw-Evans, Togbi, Lisa, and Brendan—were moved from the Endangered Primate Breeding Centre at Accra Zoo to the forested enclosure at Kumasi Zoo.
+They spent some time in this holding area before moving into the adjoining 0.4-hectare forested enclosure.
+The group were already settling in well and enjoying their new space, with plenty of spiders, leaves, and bark to chew on.

-We assembled a workforce to begin measuring the location of the teak poles for the fencing and to help with the clearing of the enclosure perimeter.
+We assembled a workforce to begin measuring the placement of the teak poles for the fencing and to assist with clearing the enclosure perimeter.

-Airlock entrance for keepers to enter the Forested Enclosure
+An airlock entrance was built for keepers to enter the forested enclosure.

-Seven White naped mangabeys namely Nuba, Sonia, Efua-marie, Yaw-Evans, Togbi, Lisa and Brendan on September 08, have been moved from the Endangered Primate Breeding Center- Accra Zoo to the Forested Enclosure in the Kumasi Zoo.
-This is the holding area in which they will spend some time in before moving to the adjoining 0.4ha forested enclosure.
-The group are already settling in well and enjoying their new enclosure with lots of spiders, leaves and bark to chew on.
+On 8 September, seven white-naped mangabeys—Nuba, Sonia, Efua-Marie, Yaw-Evans, Togbi, Lisa, and Brendan—were moved from the Endangered Primate Breeding Centre at Accra Zoo to the forested enclosure at Kumasi Zoo.
+They spent some time in this holding area before moving into the adjoining 0.4-hectare forested enclosure.
+The group were already settling in well and enjoying their new space, with plenty of spiders, leaves, and bark to chew on.